 A storm will be named when it has the potential to cause an amber 'be prepared' or red 'take action' warning.

 Other weather types will also be considered, specifically rain if its impact could lead to flooding as advised by the Environment Agency, SEPA and Natural Resources Wales flood warnings.
 Therefore 'storms systems' could be named on the basis of impacts from the wind but also include the impacts of rain and snow.

 You can find out more in our Weather warnings guide.

 How is a storm named?

 When the criteria for naming a storm are met, either the Met Office or Met Éireann can name a storm.

 We then let the public, our partners in government and the responder community and the media know through various routes including publishing details on our website and social media channels.

-You can also subscribe for email alerts for our weather warnings and news releases.
+You can also subscribe to email alerts for our weather warnings and news releases.